Fast Facts & FAQs

 Q: What is the minimum TOEFL requirement for admission?

-A: The minimum TOEFL requirement is 79 for the internet-based test, 213 for the computer-based test and 550 for the paper-based test.
+A: The minimum TOEFL requirement is 70 for the internet-based test and 523 for the paper-based test.

 Q: Does the University at Albany accept IELTS, and if so, what is the minimum requirement for admission?